grey-elf/dm/docs/overview/the-cult-of-vecna.md

 Secretive and small, the Cult of Vecna on Oerth venerates the memory of the ancient arch-lich turned demigod, plotting and preparing for his eventual return.

-With his name struck from the memory of the Oerth, the Cult of Vecna is never referred to as such.
+While his name is struck from the memory of Oerth, the Cult of Vecna is never referred to as such.
 Instead, it is normally called the *Cult of the Whispered One* by the few who even know it exists.
-Individual cells of the cult use names such as the following:
+Individual cells of the cult might also use names such as the following:

 - Followers of the Whispered One
 - Disciples of the Hand and the Eye